draios/onprem-install-docs/6.X/6.4.1/04-advanced_configuration.md

 ### Updating the feeds database in airgapped environments

-This is a procedure that can be used to automatically update the feeds database:
+Use this procedure to automatically update the feeds database:

 1. Download the image file, `quay.io/sysdig/vuln-feed-database-12:latest`, from the Sysdig registry to the jumpbox server, and save it locally.
 2. move the file from the jumpbox server to the customer airgapped environment (optional)